-Individuals with a master's degree qualify for admission to liberal studies and computer science as non-matriculating students.
-Individuals with a master's degree in business from Loyola or an AACSB-accredited school may take individual courses under the Master's Plus Program, which do not lead to a degree.
+Individuals with a master's degree qualify for admission to liberal studies as Master's Plus students.
+Individuals with a master's degree in business from Loyola or an AACSB-accredited school may take individual courses under the Master's Plus, which do not lead to a degree.